oana-ghiga/ISSA/lab4/explanations.md

-Sure, let's delve into each method of the `RoadDetector` class and explore how they work in detail:

 1. **`__init__(self, video_path)`**: This method is the constructor for the `RoadDetector` class.
 It initializes the `cam` attribute by opening the video file specified by `video_path` using OpenCV's `VideoCapture` function.
 It also initializes the `pts` attribute to `None`, which will later store the coordinates of the points defining the road region.